The Ritual of Death 1990 Review

 Perhaps more important (well to people like you and I dear reader) than the steady decline of our social morals and networking skills is the fact that the superpowers of cinema had totally given up on the slasher genre.
 Aside from Mirage and Popcorn, I can’t really think of any other decent catalogue entries until Scream reinvigorated things some six years later.

-But Mexico wasn’t the only Latin American country who wanted to pick up the pace now that America had abandoned it.
+But Mexico wasn’t the only Latin American country who wanted to pick up the pace now that the US had abandoned it.
 Brazilian porn director Fauzi Mansur made two slasher movies in the same year and both were flamboyant and audacious stabs at bringing some life back to the cycle.
 Ritual of Death is a tad more obscure than Satanic Attraction, but very similar in both its tone and delivery.

 An ancient book that has mystic powers falls in to the hands of an actor from a play that’s looking for financing.
 Before long he becomes possessed by an evil demon, puts on a mask and begins to stalk and slaughter his colleagues one by one.